 Reviewing current and future workforce

 Recruiters and clients need to identify and review their current engagements undertaken by PSC contractors.
 Well-informed recruitment businesses should be in a good position to help in identifying which contractors work via their PSC and moreover they can assist with reviewing which PSC contractors are likely to fall within the scope of IR35.
-This would consist of assessing existing assignments that are expected to be pending post April 2020 and having in-depth conversations with contractors and hiring managers about these assignments and associated working practices.
-For clients, it is also worth considering the financial impact on hiring contractors post April 2020.
+This would consist of assessing existing assignments that are expected to be pending post-April 2021 and having in-depth conversations with contractors and hiring managers about these assignments and associated working practices.
+For clients, it is also worth considering the financial impact on hiring contractors post-April 2021.

 Communicating status determinations effectively

 It is desirable that both the recruiter and the client engage with each other regularly to review current and upcoming assignments and specifically to assess if working practices reflect status determinations on an on-going basis.
-This becomes particularly important when one considers that contractors who currently deem themselves to be outside of IR 35, can be classed as working inside IR35 from 6 April 2020 onwards.
-It is furthermore key that early 2020, both the client and the recruiter need to inform the contractor of the upcoming changes in legislation, advise them of their status, how this impacts their payments and give them a platform to voice their concerns or ask questions.
+This becomes particularly important when one considers that contractors who currently deem themselves to be outside of IR35, can be classed as working inside IR35 from 6 April 2021 onwards.
+It is furthermore key that early 2021, both the client and the recruiter need to inform the contractor of the upcoming changes in legislation, advise them of their status, how this impacts their payments and give them a platform to voice their concerns or ask questions.

 Training and awareness